Banana Split (film): Reception

 Sheila O'Malley of RogerEbert.com awarded the film 3 out of 4 stars, and called it "An entertaining and often insightful look at female friendship during a particularly strange time."
-Hannah Hoolihan of Screen Rant awarded the film 4 stars out of 5.
+Hannah Hoolihan of Screen Rant awarded the film 4 stars out of 5, writing: "Bolstered by a thoughtful script and beautifully authentic performances, Banana Split provides a fresh take on the coming-of-age romantic comedy."
 Kate Erbland of IndieWire graded the film a B+, and praised the lead actors saying they "are so charming and fun - that even expected turns feel clever and fresh."
 Joyce Slaton of Common Sense Media awarded the film four stars out of five.

+Elizabeth Weitzman of TheWrap wrote: "Marks and Liberato are a delight, equally appealing on their own and total #FriendshipGoals together.
+The two are close in real life and the strength of their chemistry is, ultimately, what makes the movie so special."

+Owen Gleiberman of Variety said: "The director, Benjamin Kasulke, is a veteran cinematographer who brings the L.A. settings a spangly glow, but he stages too many scenes with generic 'punch.'
+I wish he'd played against the comedy instead of italicizing it, and that he'd come up with some pop-music epiphanies and ditched the film's cloying synthesizer score."
 Ignatiy Vishnevetsky of The A.V.
 Club graded the film a C, and criticized it as artificial and lacking insight, saying it "simply coasts on the extreme professionalism of the cast".
 Andy Crump of Paste gave the film a rating of 7.5.